What’s that sound?

 3. Computer system and software

 My computer system is “cloned” daily.
-This gives me an exact copy of my operating system, all software and all the (working) files located on it.
+This gives me an exact copy of my operating system, all software, and all the (working) files located on it.
 Plus, the drive it’s copied to is bootable.
-In the event, my original drive dies I can restart my computer within a matter of minutes.
-I’ll then have lost any data prior to the last backup (which is still better than losing everything).
+In the event, my original drive dies, I can restart my computer within a matter of minutes.
+I’ll then have lost any data before the last backup (which is still better than losing everything).

 Let’s get started…

-Because not only could you lose all your images but you could also have to re-install all your software, add back all your presets, redo all your preference settings, and much more.
+Because not only could you lose all your images, but you could also have to re-install all your software.
+Then, you’ll also have to add back all your presets, redo all your preference settings, and much more.

 There are 2 types of hard drives and computers – those that have failed and those that have not, yet.